 Specified as: the logical value .true.

-globalcheck Data allocation: do global checks on the local index lists vl global indices vl.
+globalcheck Data allocation: do global checks on the local index lists v1 lidx Data allocation: the set of local indices lidx(1:nl) to be assigned to the global indices vl.

 Specified as: a logical value, default: .false.